-- (b) a large undertaking meeting two (2) of the following size requirements on a company basis:

-- (i) balance sheet total of EUR 20.000.000:

-- (ii) (net turnover of EUR 40,000,000;

-- (iii) own funds of EUR 2,000,000; or

-- (c) a national or regional government, including a public body that manages public debt at national or regional level, a central bank, an international or supranational institution (such as the World Bank, the International Monetary Fund (IMF), the European Investment Bank (EIB)) or another similar international organisation; or another institutional investor whose main activity is to invest in Financial Instruments; and hence is not entitled to certain regulatory protections available to a Retail Client.
+- (b) a large undertaking meeting two (2) of the following size requirements on a company basis: - (i) balance sheet total of EUR 20,000,000; - (ii) (net turnover of EUR 40,000,000; - (iii) own funds of EUR 2,000,000; or - (c) a national or regional government, including a public body that manages public debt at national or regional level, a central bank, an international or supranational institution (such as the World Bank, the International Monetary Fund (IMF),the European Investment Bank (EIB)) or another similar international organisation; or another institutional investor whose main activity is to invest in Financial Instruments; and hence is not entitled to certain regulatory protections available to a Retail Client. - Portfolio means the portfolio of Financial Instruments maintained by the Customer with the Bank pursuant to the terms of an Investment Services Agreement.